Texting While Driving in Phoenix

 No Texting While Driving

 Admit it!
-You’ve done it at least a few times…texting while driving.
-But you might not be able to do it much longer.
+You’ve done it at least a few times… texting while driving.
+But you may not be able to do it much longer.
 It could soon be against the law in Arizona.
 A bill is working its way through the state legislature that would ban the practice.
 Arizona actually passed a bill last year that bans the use of any wireless device while driving by anyone under the age of 18.
 Now, state lawmakers are looking to extend that to all ages.

 “Distracted driving and fatigued driving are by far two of the most common causes of motor vehicle collisions that we see,” said Personal Injury Attorney Ken Gerber.
 “We can always hope that people are going to be careful just because of common sense and because of the risks involved.
 But the truth is that people make poor choices every day.”